PD$^3$: A Project Duplication Detection Framework via Adapted Multi-Agent Debate: Detailed experiment results

-\vpara{Experiment on task 1 results details} For vector distance-based methods, we conduct additional experiments beyond those reported in the main text.
-Due to space limications, Table \ref{retrieval-exp-results} presents only the top-performing method from each category, while Table \ref{retrieval-exp-results-other} in the appendix provides complete experimental results.
-Within each category, the bold entries indicate the methods selected for Table \ref{retrieval-exp-results} based on superior performance.
+\vpara{Experiment on Task 1 results details} For vector distance-based methods, we conduct additional experiments beyond those reported in the main text.
+Due to space limitations, Table~\ref{retrieval-exp-results} presents only the top-performing method from each category, while Table~\ref{retrieval-exp-results-other} in the appendix provides complete experimental results.
+Within each category, the bold entries indicate the methods selected for Table~\ref{retrieval-exp-results} based on superior performance.
+Table~\ref{retrieval-exp-results-other} also presents the performance of PD$^3$ under the best hyperparameter configuration (3 agents + 3 debate rounds).

+Table~\ref{tab:prec5-on-small-datasets} further shows the performance of all methods on small-scale datasets used for hyperparameter analysis.
+These subsets are described in Appendix~\ref{section-exp-hyperparameter}.
+Combining the results of hyperparameter analysis, PD$^3$ outperforms other baseline methods under different hyperparameter settings, further indicating the robustness.